-There are loads of easy ways to resupply while out on the Appalachian Trail since it frequently passes within a few miles of numerous towns making it easy to find a resupply opportunity.
+There are many easy ways to resupply while out on the Appalachian Trail since it frequently passes within a few miles of numerous towns, making it easy to find a resupply opportunity.

 It is for this reason that most thru-hikers on the AT now opt to skip mailing themselves boxes for food and just resupply in the towns from the many options as there are always general stores, gas stations, outfitters, hiker boxes, and more to get food from.

 Resupply boxes are typically used for gear, like shoes you know will fail around 500 miles, specialty medicine or dietary needs, and the like, let’s take a look at the most common resupply points on the trail.